3schwartz/fga-operator/docs/README.md

         - name: OPENFGA_AUTH_MODEL_ID
           value: 01J1CFK2XZMFYW3QP1GKH2R4KN
         image: curlimages/curl:8.7.1
+        imagePullPolicy: IfNotPresent
         name: main
 ```

-## Set specific version on deployment
+### 4. Set a Specific Version on Deployment

-Let's say you want to lock the `OPENFGA_AUTH_MODEL_ID` to a specific user provided version.
-Then add label `openfga-auth-model-version` and set it to the version desired.
+To lock the `OPENFGA_AUTH_MODEL_ID` to a specific user-provided version, add the label `openfga-auth-model-version` and set it to the desired version.

 ```
 apiVersion: apps/v1